amaso13/Data-Wrangling-with-Python/README.md

 #### Binning
 #### Indicator variable

+## Dataset
-the Automobile Data Set can be obtained at the following link https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data
+#### the Automobile Data Set can be obtained at the following link https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data